dnsimple/chef-dnsimple/README.md

 * A DNSimple account at https://dnsimple.com
 * Chef 12 or newer

-## Deprecation Warning
+## Attributes

-* The 2.x series of this cookbook will drop support for the Fog gem and username/password authentication along with Chef 11 support.
-Please version pin in your metadata or Berksfile to the nearest 1.x minor version to maintain backward compatibility like so: `cookbook "dnsimple", "~> 1.3.0"`
+- `default["dnsimple"]["version"]`: The version of the DNSimple gem to install

 ## Resources/Providers

 dnsimple\_record
 ----------------

 Manage a DNS resource record through the DNSimple API.
-This LWRP uses the [fog Ruby library](http://rubygems.org/gems/fog) to connect and use the API.
+This resource uses the [dnsimple Ruby library](http://rubygems.org/gems/dnsimple) to connect and use the DNSimple API.

 ### Actions: